OutSystems/docs-product/src/setup/unattended-install/intro.md

 </div>

-The goal of this document is to describe the unattended or automated processes of installing or updating OutSystems Platform Server, and adding a new front-end server.
+The goal of this document is to describe the unattended or automated processes of installing or upgrading OutSystems Platform Server in application environments, and adding a new front-end server.

 ## Overview